 My doctoral dissertation is the basis of my current book project, Eloquent Blood: John Donne's Language of Disease.
 This study explores how early modern medical culture shaped the form of Donne's… read more

 I teach Renaissance literature to undergraduates and postgraduates.
-I convene the third-year undergraduate course Reformation and Revolution, and contribute teaching to Drama, Theatre, and Performance; Shakespeare and his Contemporaries on the Page and Stage; Shakespeare, Space, and Place; Early Performance Cultures; and Speculative Fictions.
-I also supervise undergraduate dissertations.
+I convene the third-year undergraduate course Reformation and Revolution, and contribute teaching to Drama, Theatre, and Performance; Shakespeare and his Contemporaries on the Page and Stage; Shakespeare's Histories; Shakespeare, Space, and Place; Early Performance Cultures; Speculative Fictions; and Twentieth Century Poetry and Politics.
+I also supervise undergraduate and postgraduate dissertations.